sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/orm-intro/README.md

 }]
 ```

-How can you translate between these two formats?
+How do you translate between these two styles?

 ## The Object-Relational Impedance Mismatch